JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 )
 ```

 Now we have finished setting up Django to handle translations!
 To create the `.po` file, first install `gettext`.
-In OS X (assuming you have (homebrew installed)[https://brew.sh/]):
+In OS X (assuming you have [homebrew installed](https://brew.sh/):
 ```bash
 $ brew install gettext
 $ brew link gettext --force